Uruguay

 Award Profile

-Advanced graduate students working on doctoral dissertations are preferred.
-However, serious consideration will be given to Master's students, graduating seniors, and recent graduates who present significant study Bachelor's-level or research projects and establish an academic affiliation with an institution for coursework or a research support.
+Preference is given to advanced graduate students working on doctoral dissertations.
+However, strong consideration will also be given to master’s students, graduating seniors, and recent graduates who propose significant study or research projects and secure academic affiliation with an institution for coursework or research support.

 Grant Length